Farama-Foundation/Arcade-Learning-Environment/docs/environments/skiing.md

 ## Description

-You control a skier who can move sideways.The goal is to run through all gates (between the poles) in the fastest time.You are penalized five seconds for each gate you miss.If you hit a gate or a tree, your skier will jump back up and keep going.
+You control a skier who can move sideways.
+The goal is to run through all gates (between the poles) in the fastest time.
+You are penalized five seconds for each gate you miss.
+If you hit a gate or a tree, your skier will jump back up and keep going.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=434)